learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 This assignment has two tests.
 The first checks to see if you've correctly cloned this assignment to your local machine.
 If you've followed the steps above, you've completed everything you need to do to pass the first test.
-Now, we need to run it and find out what our second test is.
+Now, we need to run the tests and find out what the second one is.

 First, run `npm install` in the terminal to install the tools necessary to run the test.
 You should again see a flurry of text as dependencies are installed.